|ROA Antique Arms Terms and Conditions|

 These historical pieces are being sold strictly as a curio or ornament for historical significance or value.
 We do not recommend the use or firing of any weapons sold.

 Please make sure the e-mail address you provide to us is correct and working as all order confirmations are sent to that e-mail address.

-In the extremely rare event that any order is lost in transit (this does not apply to customs seizures or goods lost whilst seized or goods returned having been refused customs clearance or returned for any other reason) we will undertake to provide a full refund for goods purchased after the expiration of 30 days from the date of order, therefore allowing sufficient time to ascertain the whereabouts of the goods.
+In the extremely rare event that any order is lost in transit (this does not apply to customs seizures or goods lost whilst seized or goods returned having been refused customs clearance or returned for any other reason) we will undertake to provide a full refund for goods purchased after the expiration of 90 days from the date of order, therefore allowing sufficient time to ascertain the whereabouts of the goods.

-We will deliver to the cardholder's address or an alternative address.
+We will deliver to the cardholder's address or an alternative address given by the purchase.
 Tracking details are available upon request.
 Courier services undertake to deliver to a specified address, not to a person.
 In the case of multi-occupancy at the delivery address it is the purchaser's responsibility to ensure that arrangements are made with any other occupants to take receipt of the package as the item(s) become the responsibility of the purchaser once signed for even iof the signatory is not the purchaser or his/her agent.

 In all other cases, if for any reason you are unhappy with your purchase, goods may be returned (at the discretion of the vendor) in their original condition, for refund or exchange within 14 days of receipt.
 Please contact us prior to returning goods.
 An administration charge of £15 will be incurred in all cases of refund or exchange.